Skip to Main Content

 Graduate Student Code of Conduct:

 The MACJ program is committed to promoting ethical standards within the field of criminal justice, and as such, it holds the students to the highest standards of honesty and integrity.
 The MACJ program is grounded in four cornerstones: Ethical Leadership, Innovation, Problem Solving, and Public Administration.
 The Academic Honesty statement is detailed in the Academic Policies and Procedures section of this Catalog and the MACJ Student Handbook, and due process for potential violations is detailed in that section.
 In addition, for alleged violations of the Student Code of Conduct, including any disruptive, intimidating, or hostile behavior in the learning environment toward students or faculty, a team shall be convened to investigate such allegations.
-This team shall include the Co- Director(s), at least one MACJ-involved faculty and the Assistant Vice President of Continuing Education and Graduate Studies (or his/her designee).
+This team shall include the Co- Director(s), at least one MACJ-involved faculty and the Assistant Vice President of Continuing Education and Graduate Studies (or their designee).
 This team reserves the right to place students on academic probation or to administratively dismiss any student who is found in violation of the Code of Conduct.

 Attendance Policy